relizabet/Updated_Portfolio/README.md

 Your updated portfolio should contain the following:

-1. Your full name
+1. XXXXXXXX Your full name

-2. Links to your GitHub profile & LinkedIn page as well as your email address and phone number
+2. XXXXXXXX Links to your GitHub profile & LinkedIn page as well as your email address and phone number

-3. A link to a PDF of your resume
+3. XXXXXXXX A link to a PDF of your resume

-4. A list of 3-5 projects.
+4. XXXXXXXX A list of 3-5 projects.
 For each project, make sure you have the following:

-   - Project title
+   - XXXXXXXX Project title

-   - Link to the deployed version
+   - XXXXXXXX Link to the deployed version

-   - Link to the GitHub repository
+   - XXXXXXXX Link to the GitHub repository

-   - Screenshot of the deployed application
+   - XXXXXXXX Screenshot of the deployed application

-5. Ensure that your portfolio is free of grammar and spelling mistakes
+5. XXXXXXXX Ensure that your portfolio is free of grammar and spelling mistakes

-#### Design
+#### XXXXXXXX Design

-Unfortunately, this is where it gets a little bit subjective.
+XXXXXXXX Unfortunately, this is where it gets a little bit subjective.
 Your site should look "polished."
 Here are a few guidelines on what that means:

-- Mobile-first design
+- XXXXXXXX Mobile-first design
-- Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
+- XXXXXXXX Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
-- Make sure the font size is large enough to read, and that the colors don't cause eye strain.
+- XXXXXXXX Make sure the font size is large enough to read, and that the colors don't cause eye strain.

 ## Updated GitHub Profile